trite/trite.io-content/posts/2023/2023-04-02_rubber-duck-gpt-ocaml-compose-problem.md

 This can, in some cases, be as simple as dropping the arguments to the function and switching from using pipes (`|>` in OCaml/ReasonML) to function composition (sometimes expressed as `>>`).

 A `pipe` is used to "pipe" data through functions.
-Here's some examples:
+Here's an example:

 ```ocaml
 (* point-free *)